smnkrt/hash_mangler/README.md

 # HashMangler

-Just a simple gem which converts nested hash into a struct allowing to access data with method calls like:
+A simple gem which converts nested hash into a struct allowing data access with method calls like:
 ```
   mangled_hash.users[0].name # => John
 ```